Discover the delicious Scottish food and drink that’s on the menu at the Kirkstyle Inn in Dunning

 If you prefer a lighter option for your main course, the Shetland salmon is an excellent choice.
 It was cooked beautifully and served with Jersey Royal potatoes and broccoli.
 The plate was dressed with a wild garlic hollandaise, and altogether it was a very Spring-like dish.

 Meanwhile I was tucking into my own main course…

 Scottish beef has a justifiable reputation for excellence, and this Angus rump steak was amazing.
 It was packed full of flavour, topped with garlic butter and cooked perfectly medium-rare.

 The steak sat alongside a pile of crispy string fries, and was served with an intensely flavoured red wine jus.

 This was heaven on a plate, and it went really well with the glass of Malbec that I had ordered.
-Mark had gone for a glass of crisp Pinot Grigio to accompany with his salmon.
 The carefully selected wine list includes everything from red, white and rose wines, to Bollinger champagne and sticky dessert wines.
 There’s even an alcohol-free wine on the list!